Matrix3600/msvc-libs/README.md

 ---------------------------

 ### LLVM toolchain
-It can be used for example by the LLVM toolchain, available for free on all platforms.
+You can use the LLVM toolchain, available for free on all platforms.

 Go to <https://github.com/llvm/llvm-project/releases> and download the latest file that matches your __development__ system's architecture, for example: